Camila-Falaschi/delivery_app/README.md

 ### Tests
-To run the tests, open the terminal in both the front-end and back-end directories and type the command `ǹpm test` or `npm run test`.
+To run the tests, open the terminal in both the front-end and back-end directories and type the command `npm test` or `npm run test`.
 Note that the front-end tests might fail due to missing `data-testid` attributes.
 The team removed some `data-testid` attributes after the development phase to focus on app design.

 <p align="right"><a href="#sparkles-welcome-to-delivery-app-project-repository">(back to top)</a></p>